jensbambauer/seriale/site/content/seriale-pro.md

     data:
       headline: About
       paragraphs:
         - text: "Seriale Pro offers a comprehensive business platform for the digital series industry.
-It includes the industry related activities “Digital Live Conference”, “DIMA Digital Market” and the “Pitch Contest”"
+It includes the industry related activities, “DIMA Digital Market”, the “Pitch Contest” and two days of Conference Program."

-        - text: "The Digital Live Conference is a huge conference and networking event, it will be held for the 6th time as part of “die Seriale”."
+        - text: "The Seriale Pro is a huge conference and networking event, it will be held for the 6th time as part of “die Seriale”."
         - text: "For the 4th time “DIMA Digital Market” will be held - Germany’s very first physical market with focus on short form digital series.
 This is in cooperation with “Bilbao Seriesland” and “Minnesota Web Fest."
         - text: "Finally more than 20 brand new concepts for digitals series will be presented to the industry during a pitch competition."
   - partial: text-and-image
     headline: DIGITAL SERIES PITCH CONTEST
     data:
-      # embed: '<iframe src="https://player.vimeo.com/video/556903080" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>'
+      embed: '<iframe src="https://player.vimeo.com/video/716729217" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>'
-      image: /img/pitch-contest.jpg
+      # image: /img/pitch-contest.jpg
       headline: "Pitch Your Project"
       text: "More than 20 international creators, get the chance to present their series project in a 3 minute long pitch.
 Among them, some creators will pitch their project for the first time.
 The jury will give a short feedback afterwards.
 The best pitch will be announced during the award ceremony on Sunday June 12.
-The pitch contest takes place on Saturday, June 11, from of 4pm to 8pm at Giessen City Hall."
+The pitch contest takes place on Saturday, June 11, from of 4pm to 8pm at Giessen Town Hall."
   # - partial: teaser-grid
   #   headline: jury pitch contest
   #   data: